Where you can take your dog

 Dog access by region

 Some regions have full lists of their areas and the dog access rules.
-Contact the local DOC office or search for an area on our website.

 - Northland dog access